virgil-andreies/weather-app/README.md

 # weather-app
-Weather App with Vanilla JavaScript and REST API call
+Weather App with Vanilla JavaScript and REST API call do darksky.net